joaomteixeira11/FileUploader/README.md

 # FileUploader

 This project is a web application built with .NET and Angular that allows users to upload files securely to a server.
 The application features include file selection, multiple file uploads, and secure redirection of uploaded files to a specified IP address using SSL certificates.
+Uploaded files are scanned by the Kaspersky Scan Engine, which returns the scan result (Clean, Infected, etc.) before acceptance

 ## Key Features:
 - **File Upload:** Users can select and upload multiple files simultaneously.